WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-28-use-infrastructure-as-code-to-deploy-infrastructure.md

 ### Create a new Azure SQL Server

-After the deployment of the AKS cluster is finished, let's add a new Azure SQL Server witht he following command:
+After the deployment of the AKS cluster is finished, let's add a new Azure SQL Server with he following command:

 <script src="https://gist.github.com/WolfgangOfner/77eff33e4b0ef026697b3175bd62e0d9.js"></script>